-January 1, 2003 - This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual.
-The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history
+June 17, 2003 - Former item AP1-37-5 was amended to provide guidance on transfers of deposit account employers, or deposit account employer's operations, into the classification system.
+January 1, 2003 - This Item resulted from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual.
+The POLICY in this Item continued the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history

-Replaces Policies No. 30:40:00 and 40:30:70 of the Assessment
+Former AP1-37-4 replaced Policy No. 20:40:40 of the Assessment Policy Manual.
+Former AP1-37-5 replaced Policies No. 30:40:00 and 40:30:70 of the Assessment Policy